 BlueConic domain objects (Profile Properties, Listeners, Dialogues, etc.) provide a standardized way of organizing and managing objects via a navigation widget.
-Read on to learn about tailoring the standard navigation and making your daily life in BlueConic so much easier!
+Read on to learn about tailoring the standard navigation and making your daily life in BlueConic much easier.

 BlueConic standardizes the way you interact with objects.
-So in the examples below we're going to show you how the navigation list works for Listeners, but you will find that it works similarly for Profile Properties, Dialogues, or Segments.
+The examples below highlight how the navigation list works for Listeners, but you will find that it works similarly for Profile Properties, Dialogues, or Segments.

-The navigation list shows you all existing objects and their status, for example:
+The navigation list shows all existing objects and their status, for example:

 Start typing in the search field to limit the overview only to items with matching text:

 Chances are that many items are irrelevant to your daily work.
 Filters to the rescue!
 You can select from a list of predefined filters:

 Selecting a filter set narrows down the list of items to those matching the filter set.
 You can also create your own filter set on the fly by choosing filters from the list of filter options.
 For example, to only see items modified in the last week, click the "+" icon to open "Last Modified" and click "Last week":

 You will notice that a filter condition is added to the top of the list: